 Step 7: Build a client base using gained knowledge

 I found that work didn’t flow in at a steady pace during the first year and a half of my home-based business.
 I took advantage of that spare time to learn new skills so that I could gain more trust – and ultimately more work – from my existing clients.
 I never tell my customers, “I don’t know how to do that.”
 I instead say, “I will research that and have an answer for you today!”
-If you were to read through my client reviews, the common theme in all of them is fast.
+My clients generally give feedback on my work speed.
 They know that if they come to me with a request that I don’t have an answer to right away, the turnaround time for me to have it learned and completed will be very short.
 Each one of your clients wants to feel like they are your only one, especially during those crucial initial interactions.